Cotton: GOP needs Obamacare alternative before repeal

 - The GOP is repealing a bill that includes a two- or three-year transition period

-(CNN)Rep. Tom Cotton said Republicans need to have an alternative to Obamacare before repealing President Barack Obama's signature health care law.
+(CNN)Sen. Tom Cotton said Republicans need to have an alternative to Obamacare before repealing President Barack Obama's signature health care law.

 "I think when we repeal Obamacare we need to have the solution in place moving forward," the Arkansas Republican told MSNBC's Chuck Todd Thursday.
 "I don't think we can just repeal Obamacare and say we're going to get the answer two years from now.
 This is a very complicated problem."

-Note: CORRECTION: An earlier version of this story misidentified Tom Cotton's position.
-He is a US Senator.
-CORRECTION: An earlier version of this story misidentified Tom Cotton's position.
-He is a US Senator.